Double Dragon (video game): Legacy

+Sequels

-SequelsDouble Dragon was followed by two arcade sequels: Double Dragon II: The Revenge in 1988 and Double Dragon 3: The Rosetta Stone in 1990.
+Double Dragon was followed by two arcade sequels: Double Dragon II: The Revenge in 1988 and Double Dragon 3: The Rosetta Stone in 1990.
 Both games were also followed by various home versions.
-Technōs produced the fourth game in the series titled Super Double Dragon, released for the SNES in 1992.
+Technōs produced the fourth game in the series titled Super Double Dragon, released for the Super Nintendo Entertainment System in 1992.
 In 1993, a crossover, titled Battletoads & Double Dragon and featuring characters from both franchises, was released for various platforms.
 Also in 1993, a Game Gear game by Virgin Games was released titled Double Dragon: The Revenge of Billy Lee.
 Billy and Jimmy also appeared in the 1990 NES game Super Spike V'Ball.
 The characters of Randy and Andy in the 1989 NES game River City Ransom are based on Billy and Jimmy; in Japan, they are known as Ryūichi and Ryūji and they appear in later Kunio-kun games as well.

 Another game developed by WayForward Technologies, Double Dragon Neon, was released in 2012 for Xbox Live Arcade and PlayStation Network.